MysteryPancake/Houdini-Fun/README.md

 ### 2. Relative acceleration

 1. Add a Trail node set to "Calculate Velocity", then enable "Calculate Acceleration".
-It's faster to do this after packing so it only trails one point.

 2. Add another Gravity Force node, using negative `@accel` as your force vector.